Workbook setup for ticket submits

 3. 4th party impression trackers if applicable to your client and campaign.

-1p served adjustments | ad and creative date changes, url updates
+1p served - ad/creative date changes & url updates

-4. Prepare your summary export
+1. Prepare your summary export

 1. Do not delete any COLUMNS - this is extremely important!
 If columns are deleted your export will not be accepted.

 2. You should delete rows of the placements/creatives not being changed.
-Only submit what needs to be worked on.
+Only submit what needs to be worked on!

 3. You should delete any rows that are packages.
 Only submit what needs to be worked on.